Areas of Practice

 - B.A., 2010, Southern Methodist University

-Mackenzie Warren, a practicing attorney and Vice President of the McDonald Carano Government Affairs & Advocacy group, pairs her background as an investigative journalist with her passion for local and state government to foster creative solutions for clients.
+Mackenzie Warren Kay, a practicing attorney and Vice President of the McDonald Carano Government Affairs & Advocacy group, pairs her background as an investigative journalist with her passion for local and state government to foster creative solutions for clients.
 Based in the firm’s Las Vegas office, Mackenzie focuses on developing practical legislative and administrative strategies while helping clients navigate Nevada’s political landscape.
 Mackenzie is also Chair of the Diversity, Equity & Inclusion Committee.

 As a native and proud Nevadan, Mackenzie understands the evolving policy needs of the state.
 Through her close relationships with elected officials and staff at every layer of state and local government, Mackenzie is able to connect with key decision makers and forge relationships for clients aimed at driving productive conversations, ultimately reaching sound policy resolutions.
 At the core of Mackenzie’s government affairs practice is her reputation for integrity and professionalism.